mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 $$ LANGUAGE plpgsql;
 ```

 With this our Turing Machine is complete!!! now how do we actually run it? well, you sort of need a state diagram that solves a problem!
-In the end, if you don't have a problem, why do you need a machine??
+In the end, if you don't have a problem, why do you need a machine at the first place?

 I have come up with a palindrome recognizer state diagram below, let me explain briefly.
+It looks a bit complicated at the beginning but when you do the napkin calculation on a given basic input, it makes so much sense.

 ![Palindrome-Turing-Machine](/turing-machine-palindrome.png)